dsoto/WP17/outline.md

 - If these villages are similar in other respects, we expect the locations with less reliable electricity to change their behavior to be similar to the grid when reliable electricity arrives.
 - Latent demand has two factors, appliance purchase and service increase

-## Variation in Appliance Ownership Results

-- We observe a low variation for TV, lighting, and mobile phone ownership across access types
-- These are highly desirable services with modest energy requirements
-- Surveys indicate these appliances are used in areas without central access suggesting high usage of household-level electricity generation, likely from small petrol generators.
-- We observe higher ownership of rice cookers and refrigerators in areas with grid connections
-- Since these appliances require greater power and energy, we expect grid locations
-- We observe higher radio ownership with in microgrid areas
-- label: appliance-ownership-by-access-type

-![Percent Ownership: Plots percentages of households reporting ownership of each type of appliance based on current electricity access type.
-](figures/appliance-ownership-by-access-type.png)

 ## Variation in Energy Use Results